Classification hygiene and infection control guidelines

 in the IBSA Documents section on this web site.

-Vision Impairment arises from a variety of conditions - genetics, prenatal developmental issues, or from illness or trauma.
+Vision impairment arises for a variety of reasons - genetics, prenatal developmental issues, or from illness or trauma.

 • impairment of the eye structure/receptors